 Still, there are some positive byproducts from not feeding pigeons, one of which is indifference.
 What do I mean by that?
 Not that I don’t care about things, since I care about a lot of things.
 I just don’t jump up and down anymore (well, unless I am jumping rope at the gym).
 Jennifer Lopez?
 That’s nice.
 A film crew asking if I want to be interviewed?
 Not really, but thanks anyway.
 A chance to see “Sir” Paul McCartney?
 Is he still alive?

-Sure, part of this is sarcasm, which is more than alive and well within me, but a lot has to do with keeping things in their proper perspective, living a simple life, and age.
+Sure, part of this is sarcasm, which is more than alive and well within me, but a lot has to do with keeping things in perspective, living a simple life, and age.
 Once you’ve been to the moon you don’t get all worked up over sitting curbside at the Thanksgiving Day parade.
-You offer your spot to someone else.
-Like a kid.
+You offer your spot to a kid and move on.

 Another byproduct?
 Well, if not many people are going to treat you with kindness, respect, decorum, humor, etc, then you’ll just have to do it yourself.
 The irony is that once you start treating yourself that way, others will follow.
 You end up having your cake and eating it, too, which is not exactly the kind of image you want with crapping pigeons, but there it is.